n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.

-Bengali also includes two special consonants that can occur after the base consonant.
+Bengali also includes consonants that can occur after the base consonant.
 These post-base consonants will also be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences